Azure/linux-on-azure-levelup/Module 4: Monitoring Linux Workloads/Readme.md

 | 20           | Validate that the Aache web server is running.
 Type the following command, sudo systemctl status apache2.service and hit enter      |
 | 21           | The status of the Apache daemon will appear on your screen.
 Enusre that you see "active running" which indicates web services are running.     |
 | 22           | Type exit to logout of the server.
 Repeat the same exact same commands on web-02 to complete the web services for this application   |
-| 23           | Look for the Public IP of the Application Gate within the resource group.
+| 23           | Look for the Public IP of the Application Gateway within the resource group.
 Take that IP and place it within your browser using HTTP.
 Example "http://<enter ip address >".
 The browser should render an Apapche splash page.
+The web tier is working properly.
 Proceed to configuring the database.